-To take one example, there are far fewer documents being stored in offices, so perhaps there is no longer the necessity for a large safe taking up a lot of space in the corner of the room.
+To take one example, important documents are being securely stored online, so perhaps you no longer need a large safe taking up a lot of space in the corner of the room.

-Modern compact safes are still able to offer good levels of protection despite having narrower walls thanks to new barrier materials which are light and strong.
+Modern, compact safes are still able to offer good levels of protection, despite having narrower walls, thanks to new barrier materials that are light and strong.

 How to choose the right safe for your home!

 Download our free guide and avoid the common pitfalls associated with buying a safe.